ysmood/renamefiles/readme.md

 # rename files

-A cli tool to safely batch rename files.
+A cli tool to safely batch rename files with sane defaults.

 ## Install